 In the heat of the Arizona Summer, I decided it was the perfect time to create my own refreshing cocktail.
 The funnest part?
 Testing all the different concoctions.
 In the end, my signature drink was a Lemon-Basil Fizz made with prosecco, coconut rum, raspberries, basil and lemon sorbet.

-6. See the Changing of the Guard at Buckingham Palace in London
+6. See the Changing of the Guard at Buckingham Palace

 The Changing of the Guard at Buckingham Palace in London typically happens every other day (daily during the warmer months) at 11:30 am…sharp.
 Get there early!
 The guards arrive by marching pass Victoria Monument, directly in front of Buckingham Palace, and then entering through the ornate front gates of the palace.
 A mesmerizing show follows, filled with band playing, synchronized marching and absolutely no smiles.